YumaYX/rubydemodoc/input/path/file.md

-This Ruby code snippet demonstrates a basic Ruby file header.
-It simply indicates the current file is being executed in an interactive Ruby environment (IRB).
-It doesn't contain any functional code, just metadata about its execution context.
+This Ruby code snippet demonstrates accessing the filename of the current file being executed, which is "(irb)" in the interactive Ruby interpreter.